sara-sabr/ITStrategy/_pages/en/strategy-open-first.md

 > ESDC leverages the transformative, innovative, and collaborative power of open standards and OSS, encouraging the sharing and reuse of solutions, knowledge and expertise, to deliver better Canadian services that enrich society and focus on lowering costs to that society.

-The title of this strategy, ‘Open First', points to a change in mindset whereby the development of software solutions takes account of openness, sharing and reuse, security, privacy, legal considerations and accessibility.
+The title of this strategy, ‘Open First', points to a change in mindset whereby the acquisition and development of software solutions takes account of openness, sharing and reuse, security, privacy, legal considerations and accessibility.
 It also indicates a commitment actively to support OSS developer communities

 ## 3. Commitment